SlimeVR/SlimeVR-Docs-Site/skeleton_auto_config.md

 title: Skeleton Auto-Config
 nav_order: 4
 ---
+# Skeleton Auto-Configuration
+Skeleton auto-configuration removes the need to manually input bone lengths using automatic bone length calculations through recording player movements.

+This bypasses the need to manually set the bone lengths, although they can still be fine tuned if needed.

-# How to use Skeleton Auto-Configuration
+## How to use
 Before using skeleton auto-configuration, you must "reset" your body proportion values by standing straight up and pressing the "Reset All" button under the "Body proportions" section.
 If this is not done, then the height value used in calculations will be incorrect.

 **VERY IMPORTANT:** During recording, you **must** keep your heels in the same position, otherwise the values will be invalid.